 Just 202 doublings.
 We wondered about our simple logic.
 Did we just mathematically include everything, everywhere for all time?

 It was much more granular than Kees Boekes 1957 work using base-10 to chart the universe in 40 jumps.
 Ours was based on Planck base units and it had a de facto geometry.

 We dubbed our model “the perfect STEM tool.”
 Even our AP sixth grade science class understood it!
 But, when we sent our little STEM project to Scientific American, they ignored us.
 Even Wikipedia rejected our summary as “original research.”
 The AAAS and Nature magazines rejected us without comment.
 We’ve written to a diversity of scholars and even they are reluctant to comment.

 So, we’re going back over our logic and math, asking, “What are we doing wrong?”

 Perhaps there is someone out there who could help us?

 PS.
-This could be signed by the head of our math department, plus one of our best students, plus our physics teacher. -BEC
+The original letter to the AAAS was signed by the head of our math department, one of our best students, our physics teacher, and me. -BEC